Modem fault handling

 The modem can crash when a function call in Modem library is ongoing, for example, a socket API call.
 When the Modem library detects that a fault has occurred in the modem, it immediately exits all calls that are waiting for a modem response.

-Following are the two categories of APIs in Modem library:
+Following are the two categories of APIs in the Modem library and their behavior after a modem fault:

 Socket APIs - Exit immediately returning